mbcarbonetto/qiime2-session/Hands-on.md

 4- Calculate alpha and beta diversity.

 5- Assign taxonomy to features with trained classifiers.

-Alpha	diversity
-§ Shannon’s	diversity	index	(a	quantitative	measure	of	community	richness) § Observed	OTUs	(a	qualitative	measure	of	community	richness) § Faith’s	Phylogenetic	Diversity	(a	qualitiative measure	of	community	richness	that incorporates	phylogenetic	relationships	between	the	features) § Evenness	(or	Pielou’s Evenness;	a	measure	of	community	evenness)
-• Beta	diversity
-§ Jaccard distance	(a	qualitative	measure	of	community	dissimilarity) § Bray-Curtis	distance	(a	quantitative	measure	of	community	dissimilarity) § unweighted	UniFrac distance	(a	qualitative	measure	of	community	dissimilarity	that incorporates	phylogenetic	relationships	between	the	features) § weighted	UniFrac distance	(a	quantitative	measure	of	community	dissimilarity	that incorporates	phylogenetic	relationships	between	the	features 6- Test for differential abundances between groups of samples using ANCOM
+6- Test for differential abundances between groups of samples using ANCOM

 **Note:** QIIME2 has already been installed in your working station in order to follow this tutorial.